ignatiusmb/mauss/content/posts/draft.why-svelte-3.md

 Now, imagine that but with Svelte app as your essentials in your hand-carry.
 It compiles and prepares everything for you, packed in an extremely small and lightweight bundle for you to carry and go to your destination quickly.

+### No virtual DOM

+Is real DOM actually better than virtual DOM (vDOM)? **Yes**.

+**TL;DR**: Your application starts faster because it builds itself beforehand in the compile step rather than building it in the client-side.
+Read on to learn more about the supporting theories and researches.

+Let's take a look at the question "[Does it scale?](https://github.com/sveltejs/svelte/issues/2546)".
+Here's another summary from the original comment

+- Theoretically, yes there is an inflection point.
+But, you're unlikely to hit that inflection point on any given page of your app
+- The incremental cost of Svelte components isn't that high
+- The initial bundle size is the one that really matters
+- Compiler-centric means we can vary the target output
+- Bundle size is only one facet of the Svelte experience

+Immediately, for the first point is taken down, [halfnelson](https://github.com/halfnelson) (creator of [Svelte Native](https://svelte-native.technology/)) has [made his research](https://github.com/halfnelson/svelte-it-will-scale) and his [conclusion in this comment](https://github.com/sveltejs/svelte/issues/2546#issuecomment-678845774) describes it best

+> You would need to bundle 3x the amount of components currently in the svelte website (no code splitting) to meet the size of similar amount of React component source + Libs

+Another one from the Discord channel, which is also compiled and written well in his repository at <https://github.com/halfnelson/svelte-it-will-scale>

+- [[1](https://discordapp.com/channels/457912077277855764/479653552869081089/747062733970866248)] "The crossover point that Rich mentioned looks to be about 120Kb of component source",
+- [[2](https://discordapp.com/channels/457912077277855764/479653552869081089/747062979807281232)] "for context, to get my 70 components for regression, I had to combine 3 different svelte projects (svelte website, svelte realworld, and svelte hn)",
+- [[3](https://discordapp.com/channels/457912077277855764/479653552869081089/747063019443453982)] "and they only got me to 74KB combined",
+- [[4](https://discordapp.com/channels/457912077277855764/479653552869081089/747063418078494720)] "react got me over the 120KB mark by combining the components from react-realworld, react-native-website, and builderbook"

+Another take on real DOM vs vDOM: <https://blog.bitsrc.io/react-vs-sveltejs-the-war-between-virtual-and-real-dom-59cbebbab9e9>

 ### Amazing performance and rapid-application development

 I started writing all my new websites in Svelte, and slowly converts my old ones too.
 The developer experience is super nice and our bundle isn't compromised by its size nor performance either.
 This is taken from my personal experience, so it may vary between others, but I've been able to (actually) finish more projects and I'm able to do it quicker than previously.